BNAS-v2: Memory-efficient and Performance-collapse-prevented Broad Neural Architecture Search: Introduction

 \section{Introduction}

-NAS has achieved unprecedented accomplishments in the structure design engineering field.
-However, it needs enormous computational requirements, e.g. more than 20000 GPU days for vanilla NAS \cite{zoph2017neural}.
+NAS has achieved unprecedented accomplishments in the field of structure design engineering.
+However, it needs enormous computational requirements, e.g. 22400 GPU days for vanilla NAS \cite{zoph2017neural}.
 The time consuming issue is mitigated by cell, a micro search space proposed in NASNet \cite{zoph2018learning}.
-Currently, most of NAS approaches \cite{pham2018efficient,liu2018darts,chen2019progressive,xie2018snas,liang2019darts+,xu2019pc} are cell-based, where two types of cells (i.e. normal and reduction cells) are treated as the building blocks of a deep scalable architecture.
+Currently, most of NAS approaches \cite{pham2018efficient,liu2018darts,chen2019progressive,xie2018snas,liang2019darts+,xu2019pc,real2018regularized} are cell-based, where two types of cells are treated as the building blocks of a deep scalable architecture.
 However, the above deep scalable architecture is time-consuming for both phases of architecture search and evaluation, due to slow single-step training speed and inefficient memory when using multiple cells.

-A broad scalable architecture dubbed BCNN is proposed in BNAS \cite{ding2020bnas} to solve the above issue.
-Different from previous deep scalable architecture, BCNN can use few cells to deliver competitive performance with broad topology.
-There are two merits of broad topology compared with the deep one, 1) faster single-step training speed and 2) higher memory efficiency (i.e. architecture search with more training data in a mini-batch), that are all conducive to the efficiency improvement of NAS.
-To discover high-performance BCNN, BNAS employs the combination of Reinforcement Learning (RL) \cite{williams1992simple} and parameters sharing \cite{pham2018efficient} which suffers from the unbalanced sampling issue, i.e. unfair training issue \cite{chu2019fairnas}.
-As a result, only the first virtue of BCNN plays a role in BNAS, due to large batch size makes the unbalanced sampling issue worse.
+To solve the above issue, \citet{ding2020bnas} proposed BNAS where a broad network paradigm dubbed BCNN was employed as the scalable architecture.
+Different from previous deep scalable architecture, BCNN could use few cells to deliver competitive performance with broad topology.
+There were two merits of broad topology compared with the deep one, 1) faster single-step training speed and 2) higher memory efficiency (i.e. architecture search with more training data in a mini-batch), that all conducive to the efficiency improvement of NAS.
+BNAS delivered state-of-the-art search efficiency of 0.20 GPU days with the combination of Reinforcement Learning (RL) \cite{williams1992simple} and parameters sharing \cite{pham2018efficient}.
+However, the above optimization strategy of BNAS suffered from the unfair training issue \cite{chu2019fairnas} depicted in Fig. \ref{fig::sharing}.
+On one hand, the above issue led to the learned architecture with poor performance.
+On the other hand, the second virtue of BCNN potentially made the above issue worse, due to larger batch size (i.e. higher memory efficiency) would reduce the sample times in a single epoch.
+As a result, only the virtue of fast single-step training speed of BCNN worked for efficiency improvement of BNAS.